 Be sure you have a way for them to share it with their social media.
-You need to have the buttons on your page somewhere so when you say something that really hits home…they will click the “SHARE” button.
+You need to have the buttons on your page somewhere so that when you say something that really hits home… they will click the “SHARE” button.

-Stop and think about it… how many times do you read an article on Facebook and immediately hit “share” as soon as you finish reading because it just made sense to do it?
+Stop and think about it… how many times do you read an article on Facebook and immediately hit “share” as soon as you finish reading because it just made sense to do so?

 Exactly!!
 Now you see my point.